dewcservices/CyPDP-docker-workshop/README.md

 Create a mysql container in the compose.yaml file.
 We are going to use a public image from DockerHub, you can see here which tagged versions are available, how to use the image, details on any environment variables you need to send in etc.
 - https://hub.docker.com/_/mysql

+Answers can be found in the branch `part-f-database-container`.

 Start the application stack.
 - docker compose up -d